RBC-DSAI-IITM/crai-hugo/content/english/projects/llm-debiasing.md

 One way to define “LLM systems” or “LLM-based systems” is as systems where one or more LLMs perform crucial reasoning tasks; this includes LLM-based autonomous agents.
 This is in contrast to the underlying standalone LLMs themselves, such as ChatGPT or Llama.

-For example, this is a simple example of a news summarization system that takes a topic, searches it on Google News and then summarizes each result into a snippet using an LLM.
-LLM systems can also be much more complex; for example, AutoGPT is a tool that uses LLM models for autonomous goal completion on complex tasks.
-Frameworks such as CrewAI enable creating multi-agent collaborative LLM systems.
+For example, <a href="https://github.com/alphasecio/langchain-examples/tree/main/news-summary">this</a> is a simple example of a news summarization system that takes a topic, searches it on Google News and then summarizes each result into a snippet using an LLM.
+LLM systems can also be much more complex; for example, <a href="https://github.com/Significant-Gravitas/AutoGPT">AutoGPT</a> is a tool that uses LLM models for autonomous goal completion on complex tasks.
+Frameworks such as <a href="https://www.crewai.com/">CrewAI</a> enable creating multi-agent collaborative LLM systems.

 LLM systems can also have memory and access to tools.
 This allows them to interact with the outside world.
 For example, Retrieval augmented generation (RAG) is a popular design pattern for LLM systems where an LLM’s context is augmented with relevant data retrieved from external sources so as to provide more accurate and up-to-date responses.
 As LLMs get widely deployed into various systems, architectural patterns have started to emerge; an example of this is “self-reflection”, which this post on X by Andrew Ng talks more about.